How do we develop new features?

 - Agility: to provide us the ability to respond to change, by delivering change incrementally and at low risk

-- Visibility: to enable us to let our customers know at all times the status of all work relevant to them
+- Visibility: to enable us to let our clients know at all times the status of all work relevant to them

-- Control: to give our customers an effective means by which to prioritise the work relevant to them
+- Control: to give our clients an effective means by which to prioritise the work relevant to them

 BeBanjo follows a Kanban workflow for software development, by adhering to these 3 principles: